errosal/errosal.github.io/_pages/portfolio.md

         <button class="btn btn--info btn--small">Classifier</button>
         <button class="btn btn--info btn--small">Logistic Regression</button>
         <button class="btn btn--info btn--small">Linear Regression</button>

   - image_path: /assets/images/data_science/gym.png
     alt: "Crowdedness in the Gym"
     title: "<a href='https://clarkszw.github.io/Python/Gradient_Descent/Gradient_Descent.html'>Crowdedness in the Gym</a>"
     excerpt: >
         Creating a model that can predict how many people will be at the gym at a particular day and time.
-That way, I will be able to enjoy my excersise routine without waiting times.<br>
+That way, I will be able to enjoy my exercise routine without waiting times.<br>
         <br>
         <a href="https://clarkszw.github.io/Python/Gradient_Descent/Gradient_Descent.html">
         <button class="btn btn--primary btn--small">Python</button>